Tarun Gupta

 Google’s stint with RankBrain started back in 2015 when the company rolled out the update for the first time.
 When launched, it was the third most important ranking signal after links and content.
 The update was brought in to determine the SEO value of a website.

-Major SEO Practices that Impacts UX:
+Major SEO Practices that Impact UX:

 A website content page written in more than 600+ words may offer users in-depth knowledge and information about the topic they searched for.